nikolatodic/CNTK/bindings/python/doc/extend.rst

     # z, ce, pe = <your model, loss and evaluation functions>
     # lr_per_minibatch = <your learning rate specification>
     trainer = Trainer(z, (ce, pe), MySgd(z.parameters, lr_per_minibatch))

+While this approach might be good enough as a one-off, it is not the fastest possible UserLearner implementation.
+In every call, a complete CNTK graph is created and then destructed (``new_p``).
+To speed up the parameter update, this computation can be moved to the constructor.

 Before starting a new learner, though, please check out :mod:`cntk.learner` whether your learner is already available.